PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

         For example, to create an update payload file at `/tmp/payload.tar` containing an `.ipk` file with the path `/home/user01/my_app.ipk`, run:

         ```
-        user01@devmachine:~$ tar -cf /tmp/payload.tar -C /home/user01 my_app.ipk
+        user01@dev-machine:~$ tar -cf /tmp/payload.tar -C /home/user01 my_app.ipk
         ```

     - **For a root file system**: Make a TAR file containing the root file system archive from the MBL build artefacts.

-        A symlink of the root file system archive can be found in the build environment at `<mbl_workspace>/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.tar.xz`
+        A symlink to the root file system archive can be found in the build environment at `<mbl_workspace>/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.tar.xz`

         Where: